 The Breast and Cervical Cancer Program of Georgia has helped thousands of women gain access to vital breast cancer screening tools such as mammograms and clinical breast exams over the years.
-Specifically, during the 2009 calendar year, almost 20,000 mammograms and over 21,000 CBEs were performed, and about 200 breast cancers were detected through the program.
-Of those cancers, half were considered invasive.
+Specifically, during the 2011 calendar year, over 16,000 mammograms and almost 18,000 CBEs were performed, and about 200 breast cancers were detected through the program.
+Of those cancers, over half were considered invasive.

 Financial realities are an important limitation of the program, and BCCP cannot serve all women in need.
 Funding amounts fluctuate over time, and providers can only perform as many screenings as the money allows.
-The U.S. Census Bureau estimates that in 2009, Georgia had approximately 175,000 uninsured women age 40-64 living below 200 percent of the federal poverty level (coinciding with the eligibility criteria for the BCCP).
-Thus, only about 13 percent of the eligible women in Georgia were able to take advantage of the screening and diagnostic services offered.
+The U.S. Census Bureau estimates that in 2011, Georgia had approximately 216,000 uninsured women age 40-64 living below 200 percent of the federal poverty level (coinciding with the eligibility criteria for the BCCP).
+Thus, less than ten percent of the eligible women in Georgia were able to take advantage of the screening and diagnostic services offered.